 Our work is funded entirely by members of the public.
 It’s a fact central to our mission and our identity and means that Arts Emergency is a genuinely public movement for arts and culture at a time when bigger establishment organisations are, well…he who pays the piper calls the tune and all that.

 Some people give £1 a month, some people give £1000 a year to support a student place.
 We only ask for whatever you can afford.

-It costs us £1000 to support one young person from 16 to 24.
+We estimate it costs around £1000 to support one young person from 16 to 24.
 That’s £125 a year for something amazing and long term.
 We are working with 120 young people in this year’s project and it will be 1000s more as word spreads behind the scenes and in the right places.

 Asking only for regular monthly or yearly pledges is deliberate and revolutionary.
-It means we actually spend NO money directly on fundraising.
-Zero pounds.
-Instead we can put every penny and all of our attention towards supporting kids who need this amazing project in their lives.
+It means we actually spend less money directly on fundraising.
+Instead we can put more effort towards supporting kids who need this amazing project in their lives.